 Building Futures Foundation

-- GRANTS: 1st and 2nd year electrician apprentices at CITC can apply for tool grants.
+1st and 2nd year electrician apprentices can apply for tool grants.
 We welcome the opportunity to help you further your career!

-Thank you to our 2020 Building Futures Foundation Committee Members: Sarah Neibert of Affinity Homes (Chair), Lisa Thompson of Heritage Bank, Jennifer Ramsay of WFG National Title, Jennifer Poirier of QED Lab, Melissa Bailey of PNW Fire Protection, Matt Anderson of Biggs Insurance, Randy Gilcrest of NW Accounting Professionals, Jason Presser of Fairway Independent Mortgage, Joel Fahndrich of Paulson’s Floor Coverings, Jennifer Lea of Lea’s Remodeling & Drywall, and Angie Olesen of GreenLight Solar & Roof.
+Thank you to our 2020 Building Futures Foundation Committee Members: Sarah Neibert of Affinity Homes (Chair), Lisa Thompson of Heritage Bank, Jennifer Ramsay of WFG National Title, Jennifer Poirier of QED Lab, Melissa Bailey of PNW Fire Protection, Matt Anderson of Biggs Insurance, Randy Gilcrest of NW Accounting Professionals, Jason Presser of Fairway Independent Mortgage, Melissa Galland of Adair Homes, Joel Fahndrich of Paulson’s Floor Coverings, Jennifer Lea of Lea’s Remodeling & Drywall, and Angie Olesen of GreenLight Solar & Roof.